Carpodi/Discord.js-V13-Handler/README.md

 # Discord.js-V13-Handler
 This is a discord.js handler.
-This handler make easier the managment of commands & slashcommands.
+This handler make easier the managment of commands & Slash Commands.

 # How to setup